silvacms/documentation/source/silva/services.rst

 ============================

 Services are configurable utilities.
 By utilities they are helpers which are not content-specific.
-By configurable, those helpers can be configured to behave differently.
+By configurable, they are helpers that can be configured to behave differently.

 For instance, we could imagine a sorting service, which sorts Silva items.
 We could configure its sorting criteria (by ids, title or modification date) and sorting algorithm (bubble sort, quick sort) in that service.
-After contents or views can request that service to sort a bunch of items.
+The contents or views can request that service to sort a bunch of items.

 You can create a service object like this: